-Three verses, quatrains, full end rhyme in a scheme of aabbccddeeff and a mixed iambic meter - a formal looking poem written in 1951 by a poet whose style would change significantly some years later.
+Three verses, all quatrains, and full end rhyme in a scheme of aabbccddeeff with a mixed iambic meter - a formal looking poem written in 1951 by a poet whose style would change significantly some years later.

 Note the alliteration in lines five - fingers/fluttering and prancing/proud in the final line.
 And some internal near rhymes, notably: prance/topaz, beneath/sleek, terrified/unafraid.
 These help bind the sounds as you progress through the poem.

 Each couplet rhymes so the reader tends to get a sense of what is unfolding in a regular fashion.
 Like the tigers prancing, certain lines encourage a rhythmic approach, others stutter and jar, as if there's a little obstacle in the way.